hbctraining/scRNA-seq_online/lessons/seurat_cheatsheet.md

 ##  FTL, IGKC, CCL2, GNLY, IGLC2, CCL3, CCL4, CXCL10, CCL7, TIMP1
 ```

 We can additionally see which of the assays in our dataset is set as the default with the `DefaultAssays()` function.
-This is helpful information to know which counts matrix is being accessed when we use other seurat functions by default.
+This default assay is automatically used as by Seurat functions, unless you specify otherise in the parameters of your function.

 ```r
 DefaultAssay(seurat_integrated)